DPDK/dpdk/doc/guides/nics/hns3.rst

   and hash algorithm.
 But hash key, queues and hash algorithm are the global configuration for hardware which will affect other rules.
   The rule just setting input tuple is completely independent.

+  In addition, if the rule priority level is set, no error is reported, but the rule priority level does not take effect.

   Run ``testpmd``: